mlilback/pgswift/README.md

 Every other driver I've seen requires as associated ORM system.
 I just want raw calls to postgresql.

+**Update**

+[Vapor has a new package](https://github.com/vapor/postgres-nio) using swift-nio, but I'm in no poisition to switch right now.
+So I'll keep working on this until I have time to experiment with the Vapor package.

 This is being actively developed.
 Not even close to a release, though it has enough basic features to use in a [Kitura](https://kitura.io/) app I'm building.

 The one feature that sets it apart from the other libraries (to me) is support for notifications (LISTEN/NOTIFY) using a DispatchQueue &mdash; the only other implementation I've seen uses polling!